javaidiqbal11/javaidiqbal11/README.md

 **javaidiqbal11/javaidiqbal11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I have 8+ years of experience in Artificial Intelligence, Data Science, Machine Learning, and Deep Learning.
-After completing my Master's (MS) in Computer Science from COMSATS University Pakistan.
+After completing my Master's (MS) in Computer Science from COMSATS University Pakistan and Ph.D from The Superior University Lahore, Pakistan.
 I have started work as a Researcher and Developer at JTech Pvt Ltd Pakistan, DoctorAI LLC USA.

 ### Detailed Experience:
 - Building, Testing Machine Learning and Deep Learning Models